iky/nameko-demo/slides/slides.md

 not going into details

-it's not mutext implementation, is rather naive,
+it's not a real mutex implementation, is rather naive

 but good enough for most of our cases

+you don;t get duplicates

+and if you do, it's not a disaster

+(
-operations in syncing, most of the time are idempotent
+most of the calls we have are idempotent including creates

-it's easier if you implement your sync idempotent
+)

 -->